AjnasNB/factorial_using_js/README.md

 # factorial_using_js
-A simple html css js factorial loader
+A simple html css js factorial generator